jnm2/lang-design/Target-typed static member lookup.md

 ## Specification

-`identifier type_argument_list?` is consolidated into a standalone syntax, `member_binding`, and this new syntax is added as a production of the [§12.8.7 Member access](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/expressions.md#1287-member-access) grammar:
+`'.' identifier type_argument_list?` is consolidated into a standalone syntax, `member_binding`, and this new syntax is added as a production of the [§12.8.7 Member access](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/expressions.md#1287-member-access) grammar:

 ```diff
  member_access